Hasham000/Search_algorithm-Hasham-/README.md

-# Search_algorithm-Hasham-
+# Search Algorithms
-Implementation of a binary search and linear search algorithm
+Implementation of Binary Search and Linear Search algorithms